 Strategic Enhancement of Hydropower Capacity

 India is actively enhancing its hydropower capacity to meet escalating electricity demand.
+This trend is propelling the small hydropower market growth.
 The government has optimized hydropower generation, adding additional capacity to the grid.
 This initiative aligns with directives for coal and gas-based thermal plants to operate during peak summer months, aiming to address the anticipated peak demand and prevent potential outages during hotter-than-usual seasons.
 Beyond immediate measures, India is investing in long-term hydropower projects, with significant capacity currently under construction, projected to increase total hydro capacity in the coming years.
 These efforts underscore India's commitment to bolstering its energy infrastructure, ensuring a stable and sustainable power supply amidst growing consumption needs.
 For instance, in May 2024, the Indian government optimized hydropower generation to address rising peak power demand, adding an extra 4 GW capacity.
 This move follows directives for coal and gas-based thermal plants to operate during summer months, aiming to meet the anticipated 240 GW peak demand and prevent potential outages during the hotter-than-usual season.

 IMARC Group provides an analysis of the key trends in each segment of the market, along with forecasts at the region/country level for 2025-2033.
 Our report has categorized the market based on capacity and component.